A statue of Our Lady of Mount Carmel in the Carmelite convent in Guadalajara, Mexico.

-An 18th century Mexican engraving of the image of Our Lady of Guadalupe from the Mexican national archive of the Jesuits.
+An 18th century copy of the miraculous image of Our Lady of Guadalupe from the Mexican national archive of the Jesuits.

 Recuerdo de mi visita a N.S. de Guadalupe

 A 1940s photo souvenir from the basilica of Our Lady of Guadalupe, Mexico City.